gplepage/lsqfit/doc/source/overview.rst

 .. literalinclude:: eg5d.out

-Here the contribution from the *SVD* cut is almost negligible.
+Here the contribution from the *SVD* cut is almost negligible, which might not be the case in other applications.

-Note that covariance matrices are rescaled so that all diagonal elements equal one before the *SVD* cut is applied.
-This means, among other things, that uncorrelated errors --- that is, diagonal sub-matrices of the covariance matrix --- are unaffected by *SVD* cuts.
+The *SVD* cut is applied separately to each block diagonal sub-matrix of the correlation matrix.
+This means, among other things, that errors for uncorrelated data are unaffected by the *SVD* cut.
 Applying an *SVD* cut of 1e-4, for example, to the following singular covariance matrix, ::

   [[  1.0   1.0   0.0  ]